Skip to content

 logger.info(

-f'Self-citations in "{res.ssid}": N={res.num_citations}, Score={res.citation_score}%'
+f'Self-citations in "{res.title}": N={res.num_citations}, Score={res.citation_score}%'

 )